Apple AirPods Pro 3 could launch within weeks – here’s what to expect

 It’s been almost three years since Apple’s AirPods Pro 2 were released.
 While the tech giant has steadily added new features to its premium wireless earbuds every year since they were launched, the AirPods Pro 3 could offer up new health features that blow the current-generation out of the water.

-Expected to be released alongside the iPhone 17 this September, the AirPods are arguably Apple’s most popular product after the iPhone.
+Expected to be released alongside the iPhone 17 and the rumoured Apple Watch Series 11 this September, the AirPods are arguably Apple’s most popular product after the iPhone.
 Last year, Apple introduced the AirPods 4 and a new variant with active noise cancellation, bringing ANC to its more affordable earbuds for the very first time.

 With rumours pointing to a redesign for both the earbuds and the charging case, plus new health-tracking features and even infrared sensors, the AirPods Pro 3 could be Apple’s most advanced earbuds yet.
 Here’s everything we know so far, including the expected release date, price and potential new features.